In this article, you’ll learn how to add comments in Word, as well as two different ways to quickly navigate them.

 - Write your comment

-This is a fastest way to add comments in Word, as you don’t have to continually navigate back and forth between the contents of your document and the Review tab.
+This is the fastest way to add comments in Word, as you don’t have to continually navigate back and forth between the contents of your document and the Review tab.

 Delete Comment shortcut: You can also right-click any comment within your document and use a shortcut to quickly delete them.
 To learn how to do that (and a variety of other ways to remove comments in Word), read our guide here.